Ianmendonca/Optimisation-of-Embedded-Pupil-detection-system/README.md

 # Optimisation-of-Embedded-Pupil-detection-system
-Here, an attempt is made to improve the processing time of the embedded system in detecting the pupil from a live feed data of the eye
+Here, an attempt is made to improve the processing time of the embedded system in detecting the pupil from a live feed data of the eye using OpenCV

 This project inspired by the work done in **["An Embedded and Real-Time Pupil Detection Pipeline"](https://github.com/ankurrajw/Pi-Pupil-Detection.git) (https://arxiv.org/abs/2302.14098)** .